andrew-johnson-4/lsts-tutorial/src/examples/batteries_not_included.md

 The same lack of features applies to the type system as well.
 The Boolean type referenced above must be defined by the user.
-Boolean types are somewhat special in that they also have dependent types carried along with them.
-To denote this special relation, we mark the type as Constant by adding the *constant* keyword.

 ```lsts
 type constant Boolean = True | False;